 - Using gloss on broad walls where imperfections are visible

-- Painting over bathroom moisture problems without fixing ventilation
+- Painting over bathroom moisture problems without fixing ventilation — see our wall preparation guide for the right approach

 - Using standard wall paint where a kitchen and bathroom system is more appropriate